opencypher/website/_posts/blog/2017-03-31-first-ocim-blog.markdown

 # What happened

-The [opening presentation](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/09-30+-+Introduction.pdf) was given by _Alastair Green_, the Product Manager at Neo Technology responsible for the development of Cypher and the openCypher project.
+The [opening presentation](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/09-30+-+Introduction.pdf) was given by _Alastair Green_, the Product Manager at Neo4j responsible for the development of Cypher and the openCypher project.
 In his talk, Alastair explained that the goal of the openCypher initiative is to craft a standard language for querying graphs, using as a basis Cypher in its current form, and seeking to evolve it via an open process, with the active participation of all interested vendors and implementers.

-_Mats Rydberg_, an engineer at Neo Technology, [presented an overview](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/09-45+-+openCypher+artefacts.pdf) of the library of shared artifacts that have been produced and made publicly available under the auspices of openCypher.
+_Mats Rydberg_, an engineer at Neo4j, [presented an overview](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/09-45+-+openCypher+artefacts.pdf) of the library of shared artifacts that have been produced and made publicly available under the auspices of openCypher.
 He then proceeded to a discussion of ideas around a shared grammar and a verifiable test kit.

 <div class="abstract-anchor" id="above"></div>

 Next, _Marcus Paradies_, developer at SAP, discussed how they've [injected Cypher](https://blogs.sap.com/2016/12/01/graph-processing-with-sap-hana-2/) into their HANA Graph stack, [detailing how SAP has modelled graphs in their relational system](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/Graph+Pattern+Matching+in+SAP+HANA.pdf), and mentioning some of the shortcomings that were encountered.
 In particular, Marcus highlighted the importance of compositionality within the language, and brought up two of the conference's larger topics: pattern matching semantics, and multiple graphs.
-[Later in the day](#below), Neo Technology's CLG (Cypher Language Group, the internal Neo Technology team responsible for language development of Cypher) team lead _Stefan Plantikow_ and _Oskar van Rest_, Principal Member of Technical Staff at Oracle, both described problems relating to Cypher's pattern matching semantics, and explored alternatives.
+[Later in the day](#below), Neo4j's CLG (Cypher Language Group, the internal Neo4j team responsible for language development of Cypher) team lead _Stefan Plantikow_ and _Oskar van Rest_, Principal Member of Technical Staff at Oracle, both described problems relating to Cypher's pattern matching semantics, and explored alternatives.

 Following on from Marcus' presentation, _Dmitry Vrublevsky_, software engineer at [Neueda](http://www.neueda.com/), [presented and demonstrated](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/Jetbrains_Plugin_-_Graph_Database_support.pdf) the Cypher developer tool that they have been building as a plugin for the popular JetBrains family of IDEs.
 As of 8 February 2017, the plugin had over 11,000 downloads, and Dmitry showcased its syntax highlighting, refactoring and error reporting features.